andrwkng/MeeqApp/README.md

 # License

-Meeq is licensed under the [GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License), which guarantees end users the freedom to study, share, and modify the software.
+Meeq CBT is licensed under the [GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License), which guarantees end users the freedom to study, share, and modify the software.

 Note that this license **does not** give free reign to redistribute the name and branding of Meeq.
 So if you'd like to publish your own version, please rename it to avoid end-user confusion.